hexagon6/solid-kit/README.md

 ### Integration Testing

-Run `pnpm run solid & pnpm run test` to check if the full stack is still working after changes.
+Run `pnpm run ci` to check if the full stack is still working after changes.

 ### Storybook